DolphinnnWorks/musicifier/README.md

 # Musicifier
+## What it does:
+Musicifier is a basic application that plays wav, mpm, and mp3 files using command prompt, vbscript and powershell.
+It does not use any executable file therefore making it storage efficient.
+It also supports online streaming using github.

 ## Download Musicifier:
 | Version      | Batch Downloader | PS1 Downloader | Zip Downloader |
 | :----------- | :--------------- | :------------- | :-------------------------------------------------------------------------------------------------------------------------- |